Thursday, July 7, 2016

 It is not an academic question.
 There will come a time when it will need teeth.

-The UN has been called by detractors the World’s Largest Debating Society.
-Sometimes it seems like they can’t agree on when to break for lunch.
-Nevertheless, since its inception the General Assembly has passed over 14,000 resolutions.
+A Texan might describe the UN as 'all hat and no cattle.'
+Sometimes it seems like they can't agree on when to break for lunch.
+Since its inception the General Assembly has passed over 14,000 resolutions.
 Unfortunately, nearly all of them have been “non-binding.”

 So basically they are suggestions.